 *On this date in 1910, William Shockley Jr. was born.
 He was a white-American physicist and inventor.

-William Bradford Shockley Jr. was born to American parents in London and was raised in his family's hometown of Palo Alto, California from the age of three.
-His father, William Hillman Shockley, was a mining engineer who speculated in mines for a living and spoke eight languages.
-His mother, May Bradford, grew up in the American West, graduated from Stanford University and became the first woman U.S. Deputy mining surveyor.
-Shockley Jr. earned his Bachelor of Science degree from Caltech in 1932 and a PhD from MIT in 1936.
+William Bradford Shockley Jr. was born to American parents in London and was raised in his family's hometown of Palo Alto, California, from the age of three.
+William Hillman Shockley's father was a mining engineer who speculated in mines for a living and spoke eight languages.
+His mother, May Bradford, grew up in the American West, graduated from Stanford University, and became the first woman U.S. Deputy mining surveyor.
+Shockley Jr. earned his Bachelor of Science degree from Caltech in 1932 and a Ph.D. from MIT in 1936.

 The title of his doctoral thesis was Electronic Bands in Sodium Chloride, a topic suggested by his thesis advisor, John C. Slater.
 After receiving his doctorate, Shockley joined a research group headed by Clinton Davisson at Bell Labs in New Jersey.
 The next few years were productive for Shockley.
-He published a number of fundamental papers on solid state physics in Physical Review.
-In 1938, he got his first patent, "Electron Discharge Device", on electron multipliers.
+He published several fundamental papers on solid-state physics in Physical Review.
+In 1938, he got his first patent, "Electron Discharge Device," on electron multipliers.
 Shockley was the manager of a research group at Bell Labs that included John Bardeen and Walter Brattain.
-The three scientists were jointly awarded the 1956 Nobel Prize in Physics for "their researches on semiconductors and their discovery of the transistor effect".
+The three scientists were jointly awarded the 1956 Nobel Prize in Physics for "their research on semiconductors and their discovery of the transistor effect."

-Partly as a result of Shockley's attempts to commercialize a new transistor design in the 1950s and 1960s, California's "Silicon Valley" became a hotbed of electronics innovation.
-While a professor of electrical engineering at Stanford University, Shockley became interested in the disparate field of biology and he embraced long since debunked notions regarding race and eugenics.
+Due to Shockley's attempts to commercialize a new transistor design in the 1950s and 1960s, California's "Silicon Valley" became a hotbed of electronics innovation.
+While a professor of electrical engineering at Stanford University, Shockley became interested in the disparate field of biology, and he embraced long-since debunked notions regarding race and eugenics.
 Shockley came to think of this as the most important work and maintained an obsession through the final days of his life.
-Similar to the pseudo-scientific Social Darwinism that had been espoused many decades prior (including Stanford's own founding president David Starr Jordan), Shockley tried to argue that a higher rate of reproduction among the less intelligent was having a dysgenic effect, and that a drop in average intelligence would ultimately lead to some sort of vaguely described "decline."
+Similar to the pseudo-scientific Social Darwinism that had been espoused many decades prior (including Stanford's founding president David Starr Jordan), Shockley tried to argue that a higher rate of reproduction among the less intelligent was having a dysgenic effect and that a drop in average intelligence would ultimately lead to some sort of vaguely described "decline."

-Shockley's biographer Joel Shurkin, a science writer on the staff of Stanford University during those years, sums this up as saying that the statement was defamatory, but Shockley's reputation was not worth much by the time the trial reached a verdict.
-Shockley taped his telephone conversations with reporters, and then sent the transcript to them by registered mail.
-At one point he toyed with the idea of making them take a simple quiz on his work before discussing the subject with them.
+Shockley's biographer Joel Shurkin, a science writer on the staff of Stanford University during those years, sums this up by saying that the statement was defamatory.
+Still, Shockley's reputation was not worth much before the trial reached a verdict.
+Shockley taped his telephone conversations with reporters and then sent the transcript to them by registered mail.
+At one point, he toyed with the idea of making them take a simple quiz on his work before discussing the subject with them.
 His habit of saving all his papers (including laundry lists) provides abundant documentation for researchers on his life.